Outdoor Setups

 …Food for thought huh?

-Some suggested mods for setting up one of the Treasure Box Dog Enclosures – No matter what the size of your bunny –
+Suggested modifications for setting up a walk in Dog Enclosures … No matter what the size of your rabbit –

 *Attach finer gauge netting – use small gauge (12mm x 12mm) weldmesh, at least around the bottom approx 1m of the inside of the pen.
 You can also allow at least a 1/2 meter overhang for you to bury into the ground to create a dig barrier.

 *To attach the wire/weld mesh you can use plastic cable ties but be aware that they can break and the bunnies can chew them.
-Alternatively, use metal cable/mesh ties or wire.
+Alternatively, use metal cable ties, C-clips or wire.

-*Buy the biggest steel tent pegs you can from Bunnings and use at least 3 in each footing, or use Waratahs banged in at 45 degree angles and wire the run to these, or use a system like the JumpFlex Trampoline Kit.
+*Buy the biggest steel tent pegs you can from Bunnings and use at least 3 in each footing, or use Y Posts banged in at 45 degree angles and wire the run to these, or use a system like the JumpFlex Trampoline Kit.

 *Cover the roof – The best option is to use ply, polycarbonate twinwall, corrugated tin or polycarbonate roofing to make a roof.